Premature burial: Myths and legends

 St. Oran was a druid living on the island of Iona in Scotland's Inner Hebrides.
 He became a follower of St. Columba, who brought Christianity to Iona from Ireland in 563 AD.
 When St. Columba had repeated problems building the original Iona Abbey, citing interference from the Devil, St. Oran offered himself as a human sacrifice and was buried alive.
 He was later dug up and found to be still alive, but when he described the afterlife he had seen and how it involved no heaven or hell, he was ordered to be covered up again.
 The building of the abbey went ahead, untroubled, and St. Oran's chapel marks the spot where the saint was buried.

+In Greek mythology, Philonome was buried alive by her husband Cycnus for falsely accusing his son Tenes of raping her, which had caused Cycnus to unjustly exile Tenes.

 In the fourteenth through nineteenth centuries, a popular tale about premature burial in European folklore was the "Lady with the Ring".
 In the story, a woman who was prematurely buried awakens to frighten a grave robber who is attempting to cut a ring off her finger.

 The TV show MythBusters tested the myth to see if someone could survive being buried alive for two hours before being rescued.
 Host Jamie Hyneman attempted the feat, but when his steel coffin began to bend under the weight of the earth used to cover it, the experiment was aborted.

-In fiction

-The 1980 Italian horror film City of the Living Dead features a woman who is buried alive after being mistaken for dead.
-She panics and a man hears her cries—he uses a pickaxe to penetrate the casket (nearly killing the woman) and saves her.

-Premature burial is a major plot point in Paul Sheldon's Misery's Return, the book-within-a-book in Stephen King's 1987 novel Misery.

-In the series 2 finale of The League of Gentlemen, after Justin Smart spurns Herr Lipp's advances, Lipp buries him alive with a snorkel.

-In Kill Bill: Volume 2 (2004), Uma Thurman's character The Bride is buried alive.

-In a 2008 episode of BBC soap opera EastEnders, Max Branning was almost buried alive by his wife Tanya Cross but was saved by her at the last minute.

-The premise of the 2010 thriller film Buried is that an American contractor in Iraq wakes up having been buried in a coffin with only a mobile phone.

-In a 2013 episode of American comedy series The Office titled "The Farm", fictional character Dwight Schrute alludes to a history of premature burials in his family.
-In order to make sure the "dead were completely dead", Schrute kicks open the coffin of his aunt at her funeral and fires several shotgun rounds at her body.

-At the end of Bacurau (2019) Udo Kier's character, Michael, is buried alive by villagers.